MicrosoftDocs/edge-developer/microsoft-edge/hosting/chakra-hosting/jscreateruntime-function.md

  The code `JsNoError` if the operation succeeded, a failure code otherwise.

 ## Remarks
- The `version` parameter is not supported in Edge mode.
-For more information on using this API in Edge mode, see [Targeting Edge vs. Legacy Engines](../chakra-hosting/targeting-edge-vs-legacy-engines-in-jsrt-apis.md).
+ The `version` parameter is not supported in Microsoft Edge mode.
+For more information on using this API in Microsoft Edge mode, see [Targeting Microsoft Edge vs. Legacy Engines](../chakra-hosting/targeting-edge-vs-legacy-engines-in-jsrt-apis.md).

 ## Requirements
  **Header:** jsrt.h